ivan-usov-org/bec/docs/source/user/devices.md

     enabled: true
     enabled_set: true
 ```
-### Upload a new device configuration
+#### Upload a new device config

-From the client, you can now run the follow command to update the session with a new device configuration file.
+From the client, you can now run the follow command to update the session with a new device config file.
 You can now reload the config from the BEC client.
 ```{code-block} python
 bec.config.update_session_with_file(<my-config.yaml>)